tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 <img width="600" alt="image" src="./images/external_RAG_2.png" />
 </p>

-All the scripts used for these approach are included in the directory [scripts](data-ontology/scripts/RAG_external_VBD).
+All the scripts used for this approach are included in the directory [scripts](data-ontology/scripts/RAG_external_VBD).

+The annotation obtained with this approach can be found in the directory [results/RAG_external_VDB](data-ontology/results/RAG_external_VDB).

 ### RAG performed through an external vector database - Reduced ontologies
 In this case, a SPARQL query is executed on the three ontologies of interest to retrieve only the label and IRI for each ontology term.
 Then, the reduced ontologies are divided into parts, which are then transformed into vector embeddings using the Hugging Face model "all-MiniLM-L6-v2."
 These embeddings are stored in an external vector database (Chroma DB).